zio/zio-metrics-legacy/docs/essentials/prometheus.md

 case class Label[A: Show](name: A, labels: Array[String])
 ```

-Note that zio-metrics does not depend on either cats or scalaz so this Show is defined on typeclasses with instances for String and Class[A].
+Note that zio-metrics does not depend on either cats or scalaz so this Show is
+defined on ``typeclasses` with instances for String and Class[A].
 Besides the `register*` functions, we also have `getCurrent()` that simply
 returns the `CollectorRegistry` which is needed by all `Exporters`.

-Using the registry helper the above becomes:
+Using the registry helper the above function becomes:
 ```scala mdoc:silent
   val testRegistryHelper: RIO[PrometheusRegistry, CollectorRegistry] = for {
     _  <- registry.registerCounter("simple_counter", Array("method"))